Get Ready to Drool Over Our Keto Lemon Pound Cake Recipe

 My first two keto cream cheese pound cake attempts stuck in the pan and basically fell apart.
 But that didn’t stop my family from devouring those sad-looking cakes. 😂 In fact, the first cake barely lasted a day!
 I hope you love this recipe as much as my family and I do.

-Check out what my sidekick Jen had to say about this keto lemon pound cake:
+Check out what my sidekick Rachel had to say about this keto lemon pound cake: